ooni/ooni.org/content/post/not-quite-network-censorship.md

 (FIXME: what version of assets in people/~andz should we store in static/post/xxxx?)

-OONI tries hard to apply Hanlon's razor to every statement about network
+OONI tries hard to apply [Hanlon's razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor) to every statement about network
 interference: *never attribute to censorship that which is adequately explained by misconfiguration*.
-Thanks to Lucas from [CodingRights](https://www.codingrights.org/) who gave us access to his networks, the numerous OONI measurements reports that were submitted by volunteers and RIPE Atlas measurements we were able to investigate the DNS interference issues that made not possible to access the regional news portal [pernambuco.com](http://pernambuco.com) from within various ISPs and networks in Brazil as well as worldwide.
+Thanks to Lucas from [CodingRights](https://www.codingrights.org/) who gave us access to his networks, the numerous OONI measurements reports that were submitted by volunteers and RIPE Atlas measurements, we were able to investigate the DNS interference issues that made it impossible to access the regional news portal [pernambuco.com](http://pernambuco.com) from within various ISPs and networks in Brazil as well as worldwide.